tpoindex/tsp/docs/runtime.md

 procs require that the invoking code arrange for variables to be spilled and reloaded.

-## Volatile to spill/load varivles to interp
+## Volatile to spill/load variables to interp

 TSP supports an annotation to mark variables as "volatile" to spill variables to the Tcl interpreter for a single command, and to reload those variables back into native types after a command finishes.

 Conversion exceptions can occur when reloading variables back into native types.
-For instance, if a command is ivoked that "upvar"s a variable and changes its type into a value that cannot be converted to the native type of the variable, a runtime conversion will occur.
+For instance, if a command is invoked that "upvar"s a variable and changes its type into a value that cannot be converted to the native type of the variable, a runtime conversion will occur.